A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: The Proposed ADMM based FTN Signaling Detection

 \subsection{The Concept of ADMM}

-ADMM is a procedure that coordinates decomposition where the solutions to small local sub-problems are coordinated to find a solution to a large global problem.
-It can be viewed as an attempt to combine the benefit of dual decomposition and augmented Lagrangian methods for constrained optimization.
-It is an algorithm that is intended to blend the decomposability of dual ascent with the superior convergence properties of the method of multipliers.
+ADMM is a procedure that coordinates decomposition where the solutions to small local sub-problems are coordinated to find a solution to a large global problem \cite{boyd2011distributed}.
+It combines the benefits of dual decomposition with augmented Lagrangian methods for constrained optimization.
 The algorithm solves problems in the form